 Be Careful About High MERV Ratings

 While a higher MERV number may provide better filtration efficiency, it is critical to understand that too high a MERV filter may also take more to operate your furnace and AC system.
-The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
-Your goal is to get the right balance between air flow, air filtration level and energy efficiency.
+The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
+Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that would just trap ALL contaminants and all the air from entering your Naples home.
-That's maximum air filtration, but would also be the least comfortable way to go.
+Think about it this way, the most efficient ‘filter’ would actually be a piece of plywood that would just trap ALL contaminants and all the air from entering your Naples home.
+That's maximum air filtration, but would also be a terrible way to live.

 Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used subject to the advice of your Service Experts Heating & Air Conditioning service advisor to ensure your system has the capability of moving the correct amount of air through higher efficiency filters.
-You probably do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family suffers from allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.
+A higher MERV filter should be used subject to the advice of your Service Experts Heating & Air Conditioning representative to confirm your system has the capability of moving the correct volume of air through higher efficiency filters.
+You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family suffers from allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

 Filtration has changed considerably over the past few years.
 Initially, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
 But (in the words of Bob Dylan) the times they are a changing.
-Naples area homeowners expect their air filter to save kids from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
+Naples area homeowners expect their air filter to save loved ones from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!